Pregnancy Food List

 Leafy Greens

-Spinach, kale, and Swiss chard contain folate, iron, calcium, and fiber.
-These nutrients help prevent birth defects and support healthy blood production.
+Spinach, kale, and Swiss chard provide folate, iron, and calcium.

 Sweet Potatoes